lwjglgamedev/lwjglbook-bookcontents-leg/chapter07/chapter7.md

 </dependency>
 ```

 One thing that you may see in some web pages is that the first thing we must do is enable the textures in our OpenGL context by calling `glEnable(GL_TEXTURE_2D)`.
-This is true if you are using the fixed-function pipepline.
+This is true if you are using the fixed-function pipeline.
 Since we are using GLSL shaders it is not required anymore.

 Now we will create a new `Texture` class that will perform all the necessary steps to load a texture.
 First we need to load the image data into a `ByteBuffer`.
 The code is defined as this: